 If a new category for non-profit-making entities is introduced it should not complicate the pricing structure for the membership.
 Therefore, a similar price scheme that is used for the Academia should also be applicable to such new category.

 CEPT believes that a large majority of industry associations which are non-profit-making should fall into this category.
-In this case, CEPT proposes an alternative definition for “non-profit-making”: “exclude industry associations and other entities members are for-profit entities”.
+In this case, CEPT proposes an alternative definition for “non-profit-making”: “exclude industry associations and other entities where more than 90% of its members are for-profit entities”.

 Where a not-for-profit entity is wholly made up of for-profit members, such organization should be classified as a Sector Member.